 The Great Glen Way runs for 73 miles along the Great Glen from Fort William to Inverness.
 It formally opened for business in April 2002, though intrepid souls had been bringing it into use for some time previously.

 Unlike the West Highland Way, which is almost always walked from south to north, there has been a healthy debate about which is the best way to tackle the Great Glen Way.
 We'd recommend starting in Fort William and walking to Inverness.
 That means you are walking with the sun (hopefully) behind you, giving you a much better view of the scenery you came to see.

-The column on the right gives links to useful resources.
+The side column gives links to useful resources.
 The route description below is broken into six daily sections (though two may be combined to give a five day schedule), each of which contains links to further information on Undiscovered Scotland.
 The Area Pages provide links to accommodation providers and other businesses.
 The Feature Pages each contain detailed background information and a collection of images about particular places or attractions on the Great Glen Way or near it.

 Note that this page does not set out to provide you with the full range of detailed information you need to walk the Way, but it should give you a good starting point.
 And when used with the rest of Undiscovered Scotland it will give you a clear idea of what the Great Glen Way and the places you will be passing through are like.